 Following our success at Sylvan Nature Reserve, we were delighted to acquire our 111 acre (45 ha) site at Bank Woods, just outside Summerbridge, near Harrogate, in 2017.
 This allows us to carry out a much bigger habitat creation project.
 This land is very different to Sylvan, having steep gradients, and several different types of existing habitat.
 Bank Woods is in Nidderdale Area of Outstanding Natural Beauty.

 We have semi-improved pasture, gorse and upland scrub, waterlogged grassland, several small streams and three areas of wonderful ancient woodland.
+You can read more about what make ancient woodland so precious here.
 This includes many veteran trees, which are recorded on the Woodland Trust Ancient Tree Inventory.
 We also have a small historic stone barn which is currently in need of repairs to its roof, although the resident barn owl doesn’t seem to mind!
 Old maps show a fort on the highest part of the land, and it is rumoured that this may date from the Iron-age.

 Bank Woods is located just south of Summerbridge, on the B6165.
 It is open to the public, but please note there is currently no public vehicular access.
 Walkers are most welcome, and there are footpaths around the site.
 We are keen to welcome groups to our site by prior arrangement.
 If you would like to bring a school or similar group, for bird watching, nature walk, forest school or similar activity, please contact us.
 We can arrange access for a small number of vehicles.
-Subject to planning permission we hope to improve the vehicular access and provide limited off-road parking during 2019.
-Summerbridge is on the bus route between Harrogate and Pateley Bridge.
-The grid reference is SE 20455 61680
+We now have planning permission, and we will be improving the vehicular access and providing limited off-road parking during 2020.